 Whatever you use to size your social images, knowing the dimensions for the different areas of the sites is useful.
 It’s a lot of information, too much to memorize, so bookmark this page and refer to it when necessary.

 Social Media Image Sizes for the Most Popular Sites

-All of the recommended sizes are pixel values (so 200 x 200 is 200 pixels width and 200 pixels height).
+All recommended sizes are pixel values (200 x 200 is 200 pixels width and 200 pixels height).
 I’ve also included aspect ratios where applicable.
 You might be familiar with aspect ratios from your television or computer monitor settings.

 If you have the proper aspect ratio, you can upload images larger than the recommended sizes.
 They’ll be automatically resized, but the dimensions will be correct.